 One of Europe’s leading suppliers of bananas, exotic fruits and vegetables partnered with Aermec when it came to maintaining its warehouse storage temperatures and drive the ripening process.
+For premium freezer storage and other storage facilities, you can look here.

 When the wholesaler moved to larger purpose-built facilities it took advantage of advances in ripening technology to invest in more sustainable cooling equipment for the storage and ripening of its fruit, particularly bananas.